otto-torino/django-baton/README.md

 The translations feature is designed to work with the [django-modeltranslation](https://github.com/deschler/django-modeltranslation) package.
 If enabled, it will add a `Translate` button in every change form page.
 This button will trigger a request to the `baton` main site which will return all the translations needed in the page.
 Baton will then fill in the fields with the translations.

+> Important!
+Translate many long texts at once can be slow, so be sure to increase the timeout threshold in your web server configuration!
+The translate request is performed to the django application which then calls the external translation service, so if you have a small timeout it may happen that the request to the external translation service goes on and you're charged for it but the application closes the request with a 502 error!

 In order to use this feature, you need to set the `BATON_CLIENT_ID` and `BATON_CLIENT_SECRET` keys in the configuration dictionary.
 In order to obtain these keys you must create an account at [Baton](https://baton.sqrt64.it).
 Please visit the site for more information and pricing.